 There is no suggested achievement criterion for Comprehension.
 If a student makes an error reading a word, work on other activities in the lesson in which that word was taught.
-Return to the Comprehension activity when the student successfully recognizes and reads the problematic word.
+Return to the Comprehension activity when the student successfully recognizes and reads the word.
+The Student Progress Report will indicate that the activity has been completed.
+This is a nonscored activity.